bluz71/bluz71.github.io/_posts/2018-03-15-bash-shell-tweaks-tips.md

 licensing reasons.
 That version is over a decade old with many missing features.

 Please upgrade to version 4.x of Bash.
-This is most easily accomplished by using the [Homebrew](https://brew.sh) package manager.
+That is most easily accomplished by using the [Homebrew](https://brew.sh) package manager.

 Install Homebrew followed by: